-All ULM graduate assistants are required to attend the Graduate Assistant Orientation meeting at least once annually, regardless of if new or a reappointment.
+All graduate assistants are required to attend the Graduate Assistant Orientation meeting at least once per academic year, regardless of if new or a reappointment.
 Failure to attend either the Fall or Spring orientation will result in the graduate assistantship being immediately rescinded and tuition charges being reapplied to the student's account.

-The Graduate Assistant Orientation is typically conducted the Friday before the beginning of each semester.
-If students are unable to attend on this date due to extenuating circumstances, they are to notify their graduate assistant supervisor and the Graduate School in advance.
-The student will be expected to attend the mandatory makeup meeting held at a time and location to be announced.
+The Graduate Assistant Orientation is typically conducted the first day of each semester.
+If a student is unable to attend on this date due to extenuating circumstances, they are to notify their graduate assistant supervisor and the Graduate School in advance.
+The student will be expected to attend the mandatory make-up meeting held at a time and location to be announced.